Jim Pocius | August 1, 2001

 In Pennsylvania, "All claims for compensation shall be forever barred, unless, within 3 years after the injury, the parties have agreed that compensation is payable or, one of the parties has filed a petition for benefits."

 These statutes of limitation are absolute and the issue of whether a claim is time barred can be raised at any time during the litigation proceedings.
-In legal terms, this means that a statue of limitations is not an affirmative defense and can be raised for the first time on appeal in many jurisdictions.
+In legal terms, this means that a statute of limitations is not an affirmative defense and can be raised for the first time on appeal in many jurisdictions.
 However, as with most legislation, these limits are sometimes difficult to determine.

 In many jurisdictions, the workers compensation commissions or courts have found various ways to extend these statutes of limitation.
 For instance, some jurisdictions have held that it was the date of disability—not the date of trauma—that governs the commencement of the statute of limitations.
-Zimmerman v W.C.A.B.
+Zimmerman v.
+W.C.A.B.
 (Pa Cmwlth 1991).

 Most Acts also require that the statutes of limitation section be liberally construed in favor of the claimant.
-Cook v Industrial Commission (126 Ill December 1984).
+Cook v.
+Industrial Commission (126 Ill December 1984).

 This strict time limit can also be extended by the claimant's lack of knowledge with regard to the medical condition and its connection to work.
 For instance, the statute in Florida indicates that the statute of limitation begins to run 2 years after the date on which the employee "knew or should have known that the injury or death arose out of work performed."
 Pennsylvania has also adopted, through court cases, this type of interpretation.

 Similarly, a court can decide that the employer did not mislead the claimant, and then the statute will not be extended.
 An employer's failure to advise the claimant of the statute of limitations for filing workers compensation benefits did not, in and of itself, prevent the employer from asserting the statute.
-Tegeler v Industrial Commission, 220 Lenoy Dec.
+Tegeler v.
+Industrial Commission, 220 Lenoy Dec.
 114 (1996).
 Statements made by a representative of the employer to the widow of the employee that she had no claims for future benefits also did not extend the statute.
-Beaudette v Illinois Industrial Commission (1st Dist 1999).
+Beaudette v.
+Illinois Industrial Commission (1st Dist 1999).

 In California, a denial of a low back claim by indicating a colon problem was not work related, did not extend the statute of limitations even thought the claimant later filed an application for benefits based on a problem with his coccyx.
 The court determined that the letter notifying the claimant that his colon problem was denied did not in anyway mislead the claimant regarding his ability to file a claim.
-Laam v W.C.A.B.
+Laam v.
+W.C.A.B.
 (1978).

 In summary, employers' must be very careful to avoid misleading the claimant in order to prevent that claimant from filing a workers compensation claim.
 If the employer intentionally or unintentionally deceives the claimant or lulls the claimant into a false sense of security, the statute will be extended.